EricTerrell/ebt-music-manager/README.md

 See [`version history`](https://www.ericbt.com/ebt-music-manager/versionhistory).

-# Linux and OSX Versions
+# OSX Version

-There are no barriers to creating Linux and OSX versions.
-If you would like to help test a Linux or OSX version, contact me at EBTMusicManager@EricBT.com.
+There are no barriers to creating an OSX version.
+If you would like to help create an OSX version, contact me at EBTMusicManager@EricBT.com.

 # License